Looking for Indian fruits name in Sanskrit?

 Apple in Sanskrit

-In modern Sanskrit, we refer to them as Sevfalam or Kashmirfalam.
+In modern Sanskrit, its name is Sevfalam or Kashmirfalam.

 Mango was a part of ancient Indian food culture.